“ It takes time - loose, unstructured dreamtime - to experience nature in a meaningful way.”

 Can my son call home if he wants to?

-While at Night Eagle we don't use cell phones or land line phones, but all campers are encouraged to write letters home to share their experiences with family.
-Even counselors write a weekly post card to the parents of every camper to keep them up to date of what campers have been up to during their time at Night Eagle.
+At Night Eagle we don't use cell phones or land line phones, but all campers are encouraged to write letters home to share their experiences with family.
+Counselors also write a weekly post card to the parents of every camper to keep them up to date of what campers have been up to during their time at Night Eagle.

 What if my son gets homesick?

 Coming to camp for the first time, and occasionally the second, may be cause or a brief case of homesickness.
 Homesickness is neither a dislike for camp nor evidence of camper maladjustment.
 We regard homesickness as a normal, healthy occurrence in a child.
 The newness of the camp environ-ment, making new friends, and the natural longing for the "old and familiar" make moments of homesickness happen for nearly all of us.

 Our experience has taught us to expect the symptoms of homesickness to occur over the first few days of camp, often during quiet, reflective times.
 Our counselors are sensitive to a camper's moods and emotional adjust-ments.
 If a child is homesick, he will be encouraged to talk it out.
 We will try to help the child understand the emotion he is feeling while ensuring that the camper is fully involved in all camp activities.
 Usually within a few days the camper is busy having fun.
 With the security of new friends and exposure to numerous interesting activities, the home-sickness soon dissipates.
 In the rare instance that a boy is truly struggling with homesickness, we will contact you.

 Where do most of your campers come from?

 Campers at Night Eagle come from all over the United States and many foreign countries.
 Although we have quite a few campers from the New

 Eng-land area, don't be surprised if your son has a tipi mate from Louisiana, California, Texas, Florida, or even Australia, Germany, France, or Switzer-land!